mdfaizan973/ZC_ORG/README.md

 **❤️ Wishlist**: Save your favorite products for future reference.

+**🔗 Product Sharing**: Users can share a direct link to a particular product with others.

 **🧾 Order History**: Access your previous orders and their statuses.

 **🛍️ Become a Seller**: Users can register as sellers and list their own organic products on the platform.

+**🧾 Invoice Download**: Download detailed invoices for each ordered product.

+**🐞 Bug Report Section**: Allow users to report issues or bugs directly from the app.

+**📝 Product Review**: Users can leave reviews for a particular product based on their experience.

+**❓ Product Questions**: Users can ask questions directly to the seller regarding the product.

+**📝 Blog Section**: Users can explore insightful articles, updates, and product-related content.

+**📅 Upcoming Products**: Get a sneak peek of products that are about to launch soon.

 **🧑‍💼 Admin Panel**: